Wandsworth Council privacy notice

 This privacy notice provides a summary on how we use your information in order to fulfil our statutory responsibilities as a Local Authority in the provision of services to you, explains your rights and outlines the measures that we have taken to protect the personal data we hold.

-Shortly on this webpage you’ll see a list of services we provide.
+View the Council's departmental privacy notices.
 Under each service will be more information about how your data is processed, who we may share your information with and why.

 What is personal information?